-“It may only be candy, but I still don’t think it would be safe to leave it in your car until the wedding on Saturday,” I said as I eyed the collection of square white boxes now scattered around my living room floor and rubbed my arms for warmth after venturing outside to Kate’s car.
-“It’s only Tuesday, after all.”
+“It may only be candy, but I still don’t think it’s safe to leave it in your car until the wedding on Saturday.”
+I eyed the collection of white cardboard boxes now scattered around my living room floor and rubbed my arms for warmth after carrying boxes in from outside.

-She sank onto my yellow overstuffed couch and let her head loll back so that her blond bob tipped over the back.
+She sank onto my yellow overstuffed couch and relaxed her head so her blond bob draped over the back.
 “It’s not like it was going to melt.
 First of all, it’s February and it’s below freezing out there, and secondly, it’s all hard candies.”
 She pulled her head up and grinned.
 “Wait a second.
 Did we order gummies for them?”

 She sat forward and began nudging the boxes with the toe of her black high-heeled boot, squinting at the labels on the side.
-“Please tell me they got the Haribo Happy Cherry ones.”
+“Please tell me they got the Haribo Happy Cherries.”

 “I’m going to scream something before this wedding is over, and it’s not going to be about love,” Kate grumbled.
 “I mean, I get it.
 Valentine’s-themed wedding the day before February 14th.
 You don’t pick that date unless you’re either obsessed with the holiday or enjoy paying twice as much for your flowers.
 Do I smell coffee?”

 I peered over the open divider between my living room and galley kitchen, took a sip of my now lukewarm mocha-flavored coffee, and filled a mug for Kate from my French press.
 “I thought Valentine’s Day was your holiday.
 Isn’t Cupid your patron saint?”